Functional analytic methods for discrete approximations of subwavelength resonator systems: Periodic systems

-The radiation condition depends on the dimensionality (see, for instance, \cite{gerard1989resonance,ammari2002mathematical,ammari2018mathematical}).
-Note that we only impose a radiation condition for $x$ away from the periodic structure and, in the fully-periodic case, we do not assume any radiation condition.
+Notice that while the set of material inclusions is compact in \Cref{sec:finite}, it is not the case in the infinite periodic setting.
+Consequently, the radiation condition in \eqref{eq:scattering_periodic} is no longer the Sommerfeld radiation condition.
+Moreover, it depends on the dimensionality (see, for instance, \cite{gerard1989resonance,ammari2002mathematical,ammari2018mathematical}).
+Note also that we only impose a radiation condition for $x$ away from the periodic structure and, in the fully-periodic case, we do not assume any radiation condition.
 As we shall see, since there is no radiation condition in the first $d_l$ coordinate dimensions, the spectrum $\sigma$ of \eqref{eq:scattering_periodic} is in general continuous.
 In order to effectively study this equation, we will use the \emph{Floquet-Bloch} theory, which is outlined below.